House keys seem to have a mind of their own?

 Not sure what you came to buy in the store you just walked into?

-If you feel as though your brain has been swapped out for cotton candy, you may be experiencing menopause brain fog.
+If you feel as though your brain has been swapped out for cotton candy, you might just be experiencing menopause brain fog.

 While the research into menopause and brain fog is still relatively young, we’re learning that the changes that happen in our bodies over this time have very real effects on our cognitive function.